CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/04/lab3-intro.md

 5. Click on **Next** from the bottom right corner and follow the instructions to perform the lab.

+**NOTE:** The notebook **Lab 2 - Explore with Spark.ipynb** required in **Exercise 1 Task 3, Step 2 of Module 5** is already downloaded in the C:\LabFiles folder of the provided lab VM.Please use the same notebook for the lab steps.

 ## Modules Included

   In this hands-on lab you will be performing the below modules: